FREQUENTLY ASKED QUESTIONS (FAQ)

 Q: I have been a teacher for many years and my work is no longer valued (E.R.
 Kent).
 Can hypnotherapy help?"

 A: This problem seems to be endemic; I have worked with so many teachers who are being crushed by the heartless way changes is being implemented.
 With the powerful yet gentle help of hypnotherapy I am helping many teachers regain their self-esteem, drive and motivation.
 I also help them look outside the world of education; many have given so much to their job for so many years, that it is quite a new experience for them to look at other options and opportunities.

 Q: What are your qualifications?

-A: I trained with the London College of Clinical Hypnosis for 2 1/2 years on a part-time basis, and was awarded the Certificate, Diploma and Practitioner Diploma in Clinical Hypnosis.
-I am a Full Member of the British Society of Clinical Hypnosis and abide by their code of practice; the Society also ensures that members meet requirements for CPD (Continuing Professional Development) and peer supervision.
+A: I trained with the London College of Clinical Hypnosis and have passed their exams at Certificate, Diploma and Practitioner Diploma level.
+I have been a Full Member of the British Society of Clinical Hypnosis for the last 20 years and I abide by their code of practice.
+The Society also ensures that members meet requirements for CPD (Continuing Professional Development) and peer supervision.
 I am also a member of the Hypnotherapy Directory.

 Q: How long have you been in practice?